datajake1999/SAPI5IBMTTS/readme.md

 * In some cases, the engine will cut off text.
 A fully stable solution hasn’t been found yet.
 	* This is most noticeable with the say all command in some screen readers.
-* If you attempt to use this with anything other than ETI-Eloquence, it is very likely that you will notice more crashes than if you use it with Eloquence 6.1.
+* If you attempt to use this with anything other than ETI-Eloquence 6.1, it is very likely that you will notice more crashes than if you use it with Eloquence 6.1.
 	* This seems to be partially due to issues with ViaVoice and other versions of Eloquence receiving text very rapidly.